 - Add all ingredients, except the extra-virgin olive oil, to a food processor.
 Process on high until a paste begins to form (about 30-45 seconds).
 You may need to scrape down the sides of the food processor occasionally.

 - Add olive oil and pulse a few times until mixed.
-You can check your pesto at this time and if it’s too thick for your liking, you can add in additional olive oil (1 tbsp. at a time).
+You can check your pesto at this time and if it’s too thick for your liking, add in additional olive oil (1 tbsp. at a time).
 If too thin, you can add in additional kale or basil.

 Notes